How to Be a Long-Distance Landlord

 Know the Local Rental Market

-Each real estate market is unique, and you must understand the trends in the rental market where your rental is located in order to set the appropriate rental price and manage it effectively while remaining competitive.
-Start by looking at Zillow's Local Market Report for the area where your rental is located.
+Each real estate market is unique, and you must understand the trends in the market where your long-distance property is located in order to set the appropriate rental price and manage it effectively while remaining competitive.
+Start by using Zillow's Local Market Report and search for the city or area where your long-distance property is located.

-Check out the competition by utilizing Zillow to look for rental properties in the neighborhood that have similar attributes to yours.
+Check out the competition by utilizing Zillow to search for listings of properties in the neighborhood that have similar attributes to yours.

 You should also be informed of local regulations regarding rentals, and have a relationship with a local attorney who can assist you with any worries or issues that arise.
 This includes fair housing, lease guidelines, and security deposit laws.